rensdv06/time-log-workflow/README.md

 When you've made changes to a TS script, run `npm run build` to compile all TS scripts to JS scripts in the [workflow scripts folder](.github/workflows/scripts/time-logging/).
 Alternatively, run `npm run dev` to automatically compile when a TS script changes.

 If you'd like to commit your changes, you should commit both the TS and the JS scripts.
-This is because the workflow doesn't compile the TS scripts from source — it directly uses the JS scripts.
+This is because the workflow doesn't compile the TS scripts from source: it directly uses the JS scripts.

 ## Design choices